hashkat/hashkat/docs/tutorial02.md

 again and the simulation will recommence running, if you have time left.
 Note: you may increase the maximum simulation time in your 'INFILE.yaml' file and the network simulation will simply continue from where it previously left off.

-It is possible to continue running the same simulation with a new configuration in 'INFILE.yaml' but this give complex output data and is discouraged.
+It is possible to continue running the same simulation with a new configuration of 'INFILE.yaml', but this gives complex output data and is discouraged.

 #### Next Steps